Rei-SwitchBot/faq/en-us/Bot.md

 5． If possible, please place SwitchBot Bot near SwitchBot Hub Mini/Hub 2 and try again.

-6．

-Please unplug SwitchBot Hub Mini or Hub 2, wait for 10 minutes, and then power it back on before attempting to use it again.
+6． Please unplug SwitchBot Hub Mini or Hub 2, wait for 10 minutes, and then power it back on before attempting to use it again.

-7． If this does not work, please contact SwitchBot App -> Profile -> Help & Feedback->Feedback.
+7． If this does not work, please contact us.
 We would appreciate it if you could provide us with the following information when you contact us.

-‐Distance between

-SwitchBot B

-ot and

-SwitchBot

-Hub Mini/Hub 2
+‐Distance between SwitchBot Bot and SwitchBot Hub Mini/Hub 2

-‐Photographs showing the distance between
+‐Photographs showing the distance between SwitchBot Bot and SwitchBot Hub Mini/Hub 2

-SwitchBot B

-ot and

-SwitchBot

-Hub Mini/Hub 2

 ---